-Pep Guardiola's side made light work of Burton Albion in the last four and they remain on course to defend their title and lift their first trophy of the 2018-19 season.
+Pep Guardiola's side successfully defended their title and lifted their first trophy of the 2018-19 season.

-With the tournament gearing up for a finale, Goal has your complete guide, including what teams are participating, game schedules and results.
+With the tournament having concluded, Goal has your complete guide, including participating teams, game schedules and results.

 Carabao Cup 2018-19 format